Within and beyond our company’s operations, Kellogg is committed to protecting everyone’s fundamental freedoms

 You can read more about your progress in our annual Human Rights Milestones Report, which also satisfies legislative reporting requirements including the UK Modern Slavery Act Transparency Statement.
 Along with our Global Supplier Code of Conduct and Resource Guide, these documents provide the foundation for how we do business.
 Our internal and external due diligence processes are further detailed in our 2019 Responsible Sourcing Milestones, and 2020 January – June Palm Oil Milestones.

 Across our supply chain

-Kellogg also serves on the AIM-PROGRESS Leadership Team and the Human Rights Steering Group and is a member of the Consumer Goods Forum (CGF) Human Rights/Forced Labor and the Sustainable Supply Chain Initiative Coalitions of Action.
+We know we cannot do this work alone, that’s why Kellogg partners with external stakeholders to learn and share best practices.
+Kellogg serves on the AIM-PROGRESS Leadership Team and the Human Rights Steering Group and is a member of the Consumer Goods Forum (CGF) Human Rights/Forced Labor and the Sustainable Supply Chain Initiative Coalitions of Action.